-Remember when you were a little kid and you would wake up early on Christmas morning feeling super-excited?
+Remember when you were a little kid and you would wake up early on Christmas morning feeling super excited?
 That’s how I feel on Super Bowl Sunday.
 I jump out of bed, start my day with a cold beer, and begin making this seafood gumbo recipe.
 This particular gumbo, brimming with Louisiana bounty, is my favorite dish to make.
 In fact, you might say that this gumbo was the dish that made me want to become a chef.
-My mother always made seafood gumbo on Super Bowl Sunday, and I started doing the same when I moved out, going to Chinatown to shop for my ingredients.
+My mother always made seafood gumbo on Super Bowl Sunday, and I started doing the same when I moved out.
 Spare no expense for this recipe.
-Get the freshest seafood you can find, and plenty of it, to extract all the sweet, briny flavors.
+Get the freshest seafood you can find and plenty of it to extract all the sweet, briny flavors.
 The stock is key—it should be rich and full of flavor.
-(For an even richer stock, double the amount of shrimp shells, or add 3 to 4 pounds of fish bones.
+(For an even richer stock, double the amount of shrimp shells or add 3 to 4 pounds of fish bones.
 If you use fish bones, add them after you toast the shrimp shells.)–Donald Link

 Author's Reflections on Making Roux Note